Asymptotic Structure with a positive cosmological constant: Discussion

 \subsection{Acknowledgments}

 Work supported under Grants No. FIS2017-85076-P (Spanish MINECO/AEI/FEDER, EU) and No. IT956-16 (Basque Government).
 Some of the calculations presented in \cref{sec:Examples} were performed using the computer algebra system Maxima --distributed under GNU GPL license.
-The authors would like to thank Robert Beig for pointing out reference \cite{Besse1987}.
+The authors would like to thank Robert Beig for pointing out reference \cite{Besse1987}, and also Raül Vera for a careful reading of the two manuscripts and correction of typographical or minor errors.

 {\arabic{subsection}}